 - Pay and conditions Expand / Collapse

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
 This pay system covers all staff except doctors, dentists and the most senior managers.

 While training, clinical psychologists will be paid at band 6 and after completing their training, they will be paid at band 7.
 Clinical psychologists in the NHS will usually work standard hours of 37.5 per week.
 Terms and conditions can vary for employers outside of the NHS.

 - Where the role can lead Expand / Collapse

 Once you have qualified as a clinical psychologist, there are a wide range of opportunities.
-You could apply for more senior positions e.g. head of a clinical psychology service.
+You could apply for more senior positions e.g. head of a clinical psychology service or a a primary mental health worker in child and adolescent mental health services.
 As clinical psychology relies heavily on research, you could contribute to the development of the profession through research work and teaching.
 You could apply for a trainee high intensity therapist position, enabling you to work under the Improving Access to Psychological Therapies initiative (IAPT).
 More information on training and development in clinical psychology.